v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 Here's how to configure an audit log search query for this scenario:

 **Activities** - If relevant to your case, select a specific activity to search for.
+For troubleshooting compromised accounts, consider selecting the **User signed in to mailbox** activity under **Exchange mailbox activities**.
+This will return auditing records showing the IP address that was use when signing in to the mailbox.
 Otherwise, leave this field blank to return audit records for all activities.

+> [!TIP]
+> Leaving this field blank will  return **UserLoggedIn** activities, which is an Azure Active Directory activity that indicates that someone has signed in to an Office 365 user account.
+Use filtering in the search results to display the **UserLoggedIn** audit records.

 **Start date** and **End date** - Select a date range that's applicable to your investigation.